-We can all attest to how masculine and admirable groomed beards look for black men.
-Behind the look are lots of hours spent on maintenance and unmatched discipline.
+We can all agree that well-groomed beards look masculine and admirable on black men.
+Behind the scenes are lots of hours spent on maintenance and unmatched discipline.

 Beard care for black men requires a lot of attention.
 The beard’s curly, coarse texture and slow growth make beards for black men more challenging to groom and manage.
 However, well-groomed and maintained, it blooms into a thick, shiny, healthy mane that turns heads.